This blog is a preview of our State of Web3 Report. Sign up here to download your copy!

-Using these ranges as lower and upper bounds, we find that between 1 in 1,000 and 1 in 10,000 of these ten DAOs’ holders have enough tokens to create a proposal.
+Using these ranges as our lower and upper bounds, respectively, we find that between 1 in 1,000 and 1 in 10,000 of the holders within these ten DAOs have enough tokens to create a proposal.

 There are several tradeoffs at play here.
-If too many holders can create a proposal, the average proposal’s quality may fall, and the DAO may be riddled with governance spam.
-But if too few can, the community may come to feel that “decentralized governance” rings false.
+If too many holders can create a proposal, the average proposal’s quality may fall, and the DAO may be inundated with governance spam.
+But if too few can, the community may conclude that “decentralized governance” claims ring false.

-Overly concentrated voting power in DAOs can result in decision-making that seemingly contradicts the tenets of decentralization on which web3 is built.
-For instance, in June 2022, the DAO governing the Solana-based lending protocol Solend faced a problem: Solana’s price was dropping, and if it fell much further, the protocol’s biggest whale user would face a margin call that could render Solend insolvent and send roughly $20 million worth of Solana onto the market, potentially tanking the asset’s price and upending the entire Solana ecosystem.
+Overly concentrated voting power in DAOs can result in decision-making that seems to contradict the tenets of decentralization on which web3 is built.
+For instance, in June 2022, the DAO governing the Solana-based lending protocol Solend faced a problem: Solana’s price was dropping, and if it fell much further, the protocol’s biggest whale user would face a margin call that could render Solend insolvent and send roughly $20 million worth of Solana onto the market, potentially tanking the asset’s price and upending Solana’s ecosystem.
 The DAO called a vote to take control of the whale’s account and liquidate its position through OTC desks, rather than the open market.

 Governance proposal SLND1 has passed.

 Special margin requirements for accounts that represent over 20% of borrows are now in effect.

 There will be a grace period for 3oSE…uRbE to reduce their leverage by themselves. pic.twitter.com/dsZhFRC8ZX